datasci-osu/dsosuk8s/charts/drive/v0.8/app-readme.md

 *Warning*: In it's current configuration, "deleting" a drive application will *not* also remove the associated PVC and PV, for safety.
 That needs to be done separately.
 In the Rancher UI, in the project where the volume was created, navigate to Resources ->
 Workloads, and select the Volumes tab.
 They can be deleted from there.
-They will be stuck in "Removing" state until the app itself is deleted; if any other applications (like jupyter users) are accessing the drive, then the volume will go into a failed state, and need to be deleted by hand, detached in the AWS console, and finally deleted in the AWS console.
+They will be stuck in "Removing" state until the app itself is deleted; **if** any other applications (like jupyter users) are accessing the drive, then the volume will go into a *failed* state, and need to be correlated by name with the matching volume in the EC2 console, deleted by hand from the cluster (with `kubectl delete pvc ...`), detached in the AWS console (*should* be detachable without force-detaching), and finally deleted in the AWS console.

-So be sure nothing is accessing it before deleting it!
+So be sure nothing is accessing it before deleting it! (i.e., ensure the Hub and all users accessing the drive are deleted, then remove the drive application, then remove the volume.)